AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    >[!NOTE]
    >
-   > If you don't see any console logs, ensure that **Console Logging** is checked under **Launch** in the Experience Platform Debugger.
+   > If you don't see any console logs, ensure that **Console Logging** is checked under **Experience Platform Tags** in the Experience Platform Debugger.

 1. Navigate to an article page like [Western Australia](https://wknd.site/us/en/magazine/western-australia.html).
 Observe that Page Name, and Template Type change.

 ## Congratulations!

-You just used the event-driven Adobe Client Data Layer and Experience Platform Launch to collect data page data from an AEM Site and send it to Adobe Analytics.
+You just used the event-driven Adobe Client Data Layer and Tags in Experience Platform to collect data page data from an AEM Site and send it to Adobe Analytics.

 ### Next Steps